 During the 21st Century, American rural and urban police grew even more militarized, putting aside Peel’s “lite” style of law enforcement.
 They added more military tactics and acquired equipment from the Pentagon, including armored vehicles, grenade launchers, and bayonets.

 Imagine Parliament, Peel, and the American cities had resisted the military model during the early 1800s.
-Imagine they’d instead reorganized the constables into civil service agencies and given them full-time, paying jobs.
+Imagine they’d instead reorganized the constables into civil service agencies.
 Today’s local law enforcers might look more like armed social workers than a force “dressed like you’re goin’ to invade Poland,” as Matt Daemon put it in The Departed.

 What if America restored the constable model?
 Local law enforcers would walk their beats without uniforms — like today’s detectives and FBI agents — identified by badges and maybe arm-bands.
 They’d be trained on citizen support, multicultural communication, and self-defense, not soldiering.
 And they’d operate without military ranks or assault weapons.

-Most important, the constable model would likely reduce racist violence, such as the murder of George Floyd.
+Most important, the constable model would likely reduce racist violence, like the murder of George Floyd.
 It’s not that past civilian law enforcers necessarily operated without racism.
 But soldiering involves enemies.
 So like racism, it’s about “the other.”
 The constable model does not need an “other.”

 Of course, America still needs heavily-armed SWAT teams.
 And there, the military model makes sense.
 But those forces could form separate agencies, ideally at the state level.
 They’d assist the city and county constables only in emergencies.
 And we’d have no standing armies on our streets.